stateful/gosh-cli/README.md

 # 5. DeBot commands

-TONOS-CLI has a built-in DeBot <link to DeBots repo> browser, which is regularly updated with the most recent versions of DEngine <link to DEngine>.
+TONOS-CLI has a built-in DeBot  browser, which is regularly updated with the most recent versions of DEngine .

 To call a DeBot, use the following command: